tensorflow/community/rfcs/20181217-tf2-random-numbers.md

     if copy_from is None:
       if seed is None:
         seed = non_deterministic_seed()
-      # *QUESTION*: Should 'algorithm' be part of the Variable or just a Python
-      #             variable?
       self._state_var = tf.Variable(create_rng_state(seed, algorithm))
     else:
       assert seed is None